niraj4u2/junereycasuga.github.io/source/_posts/2013-10-12-cloud-computing-services-saas.markdown

 IaaS gives you the freedom which database, operating system, and the programming language environments you want to use.

-{% img right /images/cloud_services/amazon-web-services.png 240 %}
+{% img pull-right /images/cloud_services/amazon-web-services.png 240 %}
 What's good about this is you don't have to worry maintaining your own hardware but you have the freedom to install everything you need for your applications.
 But it will require you a lot of work since you'll be the one who will set up your own platform for your applications.

 An example of an IaaS provider is the Amazon Web Services.